The aim of this website is to promote the idea that the oxidative stress

 antioxidants in disease prevention.

-Due to an increased interest from the general public for the medical benefits of certain biologically active compounds (cannabinoids) of the plant Cannabis sativa and the recent regulations by Health Canada regarding the production of dried leaves from this plant by licensed producers we will bring to the attention of those interested the latest science behind the potential use of cannabinoids for the treatment of several human ailments (see articles here).
+Due to an increased interest from the general public for the medical benefits of certain biologically active compounds (cannabinoids) of the plant Cannabis sativa and the recent regulations by Health Canada regarding the production of dried leaves from this plant by licensed producers we will bring to the attention of those interested the latest science behind the potential use of cannabinoids for the treatment of several human ailments.
+Here is an article on the medical benefits of this fascinating plant.

-Here is something that will inspire all of us:
+Here is something to inspire all of us: